MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started-dashboard-submissions.md

 ## Step 4: Submit for certification and compatibility

-Once you've properly tested your drivers, you can now [create a new hardware submission](create-a-new-hardware-submission.md) in the [Partner Hardware dashboard](https://go.microsoft.com/fwlink/?LinkID=828002).
+Once you've properly tested your drivers, you can now [create a new hardware submission](create-a-new-hardware-submission.md).

 ## Step 5: Manage driver distribution